spack/spack/bluebrain/documentation/installing_with_environments.md

     $ spack env create -d spamhameggs

-and then activating it, and fixing the configuration to consider all software together:
+and then activating it:

     $ spack env activate -d spamhameggs

+After the first activation, finish the configuration by explicitly stating that all software should be considered together:

-    $ spack config add config:spack:concretization=together
+    $ spack config add concretizer:unify:true

 This will make sure that every package is only built once, in the specified version.